 Why colour matching can be a disaster

+Unfortunately it is quite easy for a colour to go wrong because picking the exact shade depends on a number of factors.
 Hair is made up of several proteins, the main one being keratin.
-However, hair colour depends on the ratio of the other two proteins that are normally present in hair: eumelanin accounts for brown and black shades while phaeomelanin accounts for blonde, ginger and red shades.
+Hair colour depends on the ratio of the other two proteins that are normally present in hair: eumelanin accounts for brown and black shades while phaeomelanin accounts for blonde, ginger and red shades.
 The absence of both of these proteins produces white or grey hair.

-Lightening uses bleach, most commonly hydrogen peroxide: H2O2 in an alkaline solution which separates the scaly cuticles to allow the H2O2 into the cortex to react with the melanin inside.
-H2O2 oxidises the melanin (either eumelanin or phaeomelanin) present in the hair, removing the colour irreversibly.
-H2O2 reacts better with eumelanin than with phaeomelanin so if you have dark hair red or ginger tints can remain and your hair can look orange instead of that gorgeous blonde you wanted: the eumelanin has decolourised but the phaeomelanin has not.
+Hair PictureLightening uses bleach, most commonly hydrogen peroxide, H2O2, in an alkaline solution.
+The solution separates the scaly cuticles to allow the H2O2 into the cortex to react with the melanin inside.
+H2O2 oxidises the melanin (either eumelanin or phaeomelanin) present in the hair to remove the colour irreversibly.
+H2O2 reacts better with eumelanin than with phaeomelanin so dark hair red or hair with ginger tints can remain and the hair can look orange instead of the desired gorgeous blood; this is because eumelanin will have decolourised but the phaeomelanin will have not.
 If these tints are unwanted they can be removed by further bleaching.
-Bleached hair can have a pale yellow tint as this is the natural colour of keratin, however bleaching destroys keratin.
-Repeatedly bleaching hair leaves it weak, brittle and dull causing it to weather rapidly and making it easy for cuticles to be stripped away.
-Using an acid-based shampoo afterwards helps to close up the cuticles so that they lie flat again making hair smooth.
+Bleached hair can have a pale yellow tint as this is the natural colour of keratin yet bleaching destroys keratin.
+Repeatedly bleaching hair leaves it weak, brittle and dull meaning it will weather rapidly and it will be easy for cuticles to be stripped away.
+Using an acid-based shampoo afterwards helps to close up the cuticles so that they lie flat again so that the hair is smooth.

 Temporary hair colouring:

-Temporary hair colour is generally safe to use without causing damage to your hair.
-This is because it either deposits and acidic dye onto the outside of the hair, coating it, or it consists or small molecules which can slip through the protective layer of scaly cuticles into the middle where the cortex is without damaging the cuticles.
-Ammonia is not used so the hair shaft is not opened and the natural hair colour is retained so that when the temporary hair dye is removed through shampooing the natural colour appears unchanged.
+Temporary hair colour is generally safe to use without causing damage to the hair.
+This is because it either deposits an acidic dye onto the outside of the hair, coating it, or it consists or small molecules which can slip through the protective layer of scaly cuticles into the middle where the cortex is without damaging the cuticles.
+Ammonia is not used so the hair shaft is not opened and the natural hair colour is retained so that when the temporary hair dye is removed through shampooing the natural colour appears unchanged.Lightening Hair Picture

 Permanent hair colouring:

 Permanent hair dye is not like paint, where the colour shown on the box will be the colour you end up with because it does not coat the hair and hide the original colour.
 Hair colour is a reflection of light off the coloured pigments inside the hair shaft while a shade is made up of different combinations of reflections off the pigments.
 Hair colour is made up of the primary colours red, yellow and blue, while the secondary colours orange, green and violet can be used to cancel or negate particular colours.
-For example orange hair colour can be cancelled out by blue to turn hair a brown/black colour because blue and orange are opposite each other in the colour wheel:
+For example, orange hair colour can be cancelled out by blue to turn hair a brown/black colour because blue and orange are opposite each other in the colour wheel.

-Hair colour is given a Level 1-10 with 1 being black and 10 being the lightest blonde white.
+Hair colour is labelled Level 1-10 in the colour wheel with 1 being black and 10 being the lightest blonde white.
 To make sure you choose the right colour there’s a little bit of maths involved:

-- Subtract your natural level from your desired level; 16-6=10.
+• Subtract your natural level from your desired level, in our example 16-6=10.

-- In this example case you would lift your hair 2 levels because your desired colour is 2 levels higher than your natural colour, and you would use a Level 10 colour.
+• In this example case you would lift your hair 2 levels because your desired colour is 2 levels higher than your natural colour, and you would use a Level 10 colour.

-- If your answer to the above equation is 13 or higher pre-lightening will be required.
+• If your answer to the above equation is 13 or higher pre-lightening will be required.

-Each strand of hair has a cortex in the centre surrounded by layers of scales called cuticles.
+Hair PictureEach strand of hair has a cortex in the centre surrounded by layers of scales called cuticles.
 The cuticles should lie flat and be close together keeping the strand practically waterproof.
 In order to colour your hair the chemicals must penetrate the cortex so that they can reach the melanin inside.
 The cuticles are separated using ammonia, which allows the chemicals in to react and deposit or remove colour.
 Peroxide is the oxidising agent which removes the pre-existing colour in the melanin; it breaks the disulphide bonds in the hair, releasing sulphur which produces the smell associated with hair dye.
 Ammonia also acts as a catalyst between the hair dye and the peroxide which react to bond the colorant within the hair shaft.
 Afterwards the cuticles normally close back up again.
 Conditioners can also be used to help close up the cuticles to seal in and protect the new colour.

 However, if this process is done too much then the cuticles don’t return to their original tightness and can’t offer the normal protection.
 This makes hair over-porous: water can enter easily but it can also leave easily so hair becomes dry and damaged, developing split ends.
 This affects the hair’s elasticity which is important: if elasticity is reduced then the hair cannot stretch, curl, perm or bleach easily and breaks instead.
 It also means that hair is roughened and weathers more quickly.